Fight Traffic Ticket in North CarolinaPage OverviewSUMMARY: How to Fight a North Carolina Traffic Ticket

-You have three plea options in North Carolina: guilty, no contest (nolo contendre) and not guilty.
-Regardless of how you plea, you must enter it with the court before the appearance date on your NC traffic ticket expires.
-If you’ve lost your ticket, visit our section on Lost Traffic Tickets.
+Regardless of how you plea, you must enter it with the traffic court before the appearance date on your NC traffic ticket.
+If you've lost your ticket, visit our section on Lost Traffic Tickets.

 (Plead Guilty or No Contest)